 Therefore, God eternally preapproved everything this Church binds and loosens.
-Consequently, the truth must undergird this power; otherwise, Christ would have built this binding and loosing would be built on lies.
+Consequently, the truth must undergird this power; otherwise, Christ would have built this binding and loosing power on lies.
 To say that the Church Jesus founded teaches lies is to say that God had no idea what this Church would teach, or that God predestined a Church ordered toward teaching lies.
 One position makes God ignorant, the other makes Him a liar.

 Matthew 28:18-20 states,

 And Jesus came and said to them, ‘All authority in heaven and on earth has been given to me.
 Go, therefore, and make disciples of all nations, baptizing them in in the name of the Father and of the Son and of the Holy Spirit, teaching them to observe all that I have commanded you; and behold, I am with you always, to the close of the age.

-First, “Go, therefore,” means Jesus is giving his apostles his authority.
+First, “Go, therefore,” means Jesus gave his apostles his authority.
 In other words, “Go in my authority.”
 Within this authority, they were to teach all nations and baptize “to the close of the age.”
 The close of the age is not yet here.
 Therefore, Jesus has not withdrawn his authority from the Church he founded.

-Second, he instructs his Apostles to make disciples of all nations and to teach others everything he has “commanded” them.
+Second, He instructed his Apostles to make disciples of all nations and to teach others everything he has “commanded” them.
 You cannot teach someone and direct them to obey unless you have authority.

 Third, Christ gave his Apostles authority to teach disciples in “all nations.”
 Since the Apostles would not be able to go to, much less teach all nations during their lifetimes, Christ’s authority extends to those selected to succeed them.
 If they did not select men to succeed them (cf. Acts 1:26), no one would have the authority to teach.

 Think about a man walking into a high school classroom and teaching without first being hired and without permission from the school.
 What would happen?
-He would be removed because he never received authority to teach.
-This would happen in any institution.
+He would be removed because no one gave him authority to teach.
+This removal would happen in any institution.